 3.5.13 Our POD Directorate plan identifies leadership and management development as a strategic priority.
-Delivery of leadership and management training to supervisory and middle managers across the organisation has progressed virtually and will also be delivered in person when appropriate to do so.
-The content our leadership and management training align with the National Fire Chiefs Council (NFCC) Leadership Framework and the Fire Standards Code of Ethics, as well as our own Service Values.
+Delivery of leadership and management training is aligned with the National Fire Chiefs Council (NFCC) Leadership Framework and the Fire Standards Code of Ethics, as well as our own Service Values.
+We also use insights profiling, 360 degree feedback and coaching to develop leadership capabilities.
+Future design of our leadership and management development will align with the requirements of the Fire Standards Leading and Developing People.